‘Da 5 Bloods’ Review

-It was filmed last year but couldn’t be a more timely movie right now than Da 5 Bloods by director/writer/producer Spike Lee.
+It was filmed last year but there couldn’t perhaps be a more timely movie right now than Da 5 Bloods by director-writer Spike Lee.
 We’re always off to a good start when there’s a slight twist on a type of film that you’ve seen done again and again before, as in this case referencing Vietnam War but dealing with struggles of black soldiers which is often put to the sidelines.
 There’s an undeniable, infectious passion that radiates from Lee when it comes to his work and Da 5 Bloods isn’t an exception.
 There’s a fantastic cast giving it their all and some technical trickery to spice things up which makes up for some stop-start momentum the weaker parts have.

 The main cast including Delroy Lindo (Paul), Clarke Peters (Otis), Norm Lewis (Eddie), Isiah Whitlock Jr. (Melvin) and Jonathan Majors (David) work really well together for the whole time but couple of them manage to shine.
 Majors plays Paul’s son David with the most restraint which makes it not turn to too show-y as Lindo is the one who needs to be that.
 Their scene play together is just on an insane level for the entire runtime and I wouldn’t be surprised too see them in awards talk this coming season.
 Something that seemed iffy at first was the flashy cinematography.
 Luckily after the first couple of times when aspect ratios change, the changes became a part of the story which highlighted the amazing work from Newton Thomas Sigel (be on the lookout for the scenes in the jungle, wow).